naninovel/docs/docs/guide/backgrounds.md

 # Backgrounds

-Opposed to [characters](/guide/characters.md), backgrounds are novel actors used to represent a *back* layer of the scene: locations, sceneries, landscapes or anything that should always appear *behind* the characters.
+Opposed to [characters](/guide/characters.md), backgrounds are actors used to represent a *back* layer of the scene: locations, sceneries, landscapes or anything that should always appear *behind* the characters.

 A background actor is defined with a name, appearance, visibility and transform (position, rotation, scale).
 It can change appearance, visibility and transform over time.